matsair/WeatherApp/README.md

 # WeatherApp

-This Android app shows the weather within a specified radius of one's current location, at least that is the goal :)
+This Android app shows the weather within a specified radius of one's current location.

 It uses the OpenWeatherMap API for weather data.

+The icon was created with Android Asset Studio: http://romannurik.github.io/AndroidAssetStudio

+The cloud icon within the app was taken from Icons8: See http://icons8.com/web-app/649/Clouds

+Not yet implemented:
+1. Update weather icons using icons from OpenWeatherAPI